m-daniela/chat-app/Notes/work.md

 The VOIP calls are end-to-end encrypted too and they use secp256r1 and the call requests are the medium for generating a shared secret using ephemeral keys.
 The VOIP session key and salt are obtained from the HMAC-SHA512 value of the shares secret and call id.

 End-to-end encryption is provided for text and location messages for private chats, group chats and 1-to-1 video and audio calls.
-The attachments are only encrypted in transit between the client and the server, as well as stickers and group calls.
-[1] Also, forward secrecy is available only for the client-server communication.
+The attachments are only encrypted in transit between the client and the server, as well as stickers and group calls. [@line_enc] Also, forward secrecy is available only for the client-server communication.

-According to the whitepaper [3], message metadata and endpoint identifiers are available to the server.
+According to the whitepaper [@line_whitepaper], message metadata and endpoint identifiers are available to the server.

 **Security analyses**